 Snappers, particularly the red snapper, are quite common game fishes in Florida waters.
 Known to thrive in estuaries up to depths of 450 meters, they feed in freshwater in search of smaller fishes and crustaceans though a few species’ main diet consists of planktons.
 Florida is the perfect place for snappers to thrive since they prefer warmer climates.
 In perfect conditions, they can grow up to one meter in length.

 All over the world, there are more than 100 species of snappers discovered.
-Some of the, can be found in the waters of Florida.
+Some of them can be found in the waters of Florida.
 Here are the top five most popular snapper species in Florida: